yashas0308/Courier-Database-Management/README.md

 ## To Run This Project Follow This Instructions:-
 \
-* 1. Create a Database in PHP My Admin called "courier".\
+* Create a Database in PHP My Admin called "courier".
-* 2. Create a Table called "customers" with having 6 coloumns.\
+* Create a Table called "customers" with having 6 coloumns.
-* 3. Create a Table called "employee" with having 8 coloumns.\
+* Create a Table called "employee" with having 8 coloumns.
-* 4. Create a Table called "orders"with having 9 coloumns.\
+* Create a Table called "orders"with having 9 coloumns.
-* 5.Create All Of this Just Like Shown In The "Database pics" Folder !\
+* Create All Of this Just Like Shown In The "Database pics" Folder !
-* 6.Then Copy this "Website"  Folder placed here, To Your Xampp folder in the address is as\
+* Then Copy this "Website"  Folder placed here, To Your Xampp folder in the address is as
-follows "C:\xampp\htdocs\"-------(after copying) ------->   "C:\xampp\htdocs\Website".\
+follows "C:\xampp\htdocs\"-------(after copying) ------->   "C:\xampp\htdocs\Website".
-* 7.Now Go to Chrome and type (http://localhost/Website/index.html)\
-to view the first page of the Website So now Finally You Are Done.\
+* Now Go to Chrome and type (http://localhost/Website/index.html) to view the first page of the Website So now Finally You Are Done.
 * I have attached the courier.sql Database file on this Repository you can directly access it and Import on your localhost server.\

 ## SCREENSHOTS OF PROJECT: